SALP Chapter 6

 Vigo is the lord of this place.

-And by what means had he rescued her from drowning in Newbella's lake?
-It was riddled with questions.
+And how had he rescued her from drowning in Newbella's lake?
+It was full of questions.

-"How did you and the lord meet, Lanthe sis?"
+"How do you and the lord know each other, Lanthe sis?"

 Her bright hazel eyes sparkled with curiosity.